jtmoon79/goto_http_redirect_server/README.md

                                      [--shutdown SHUTDOWN] [--verbose] [--version]
                                      [-?]

-    The *Go To HTTP Redirect Server*!
+    The "Go To" HTTP Redirect Server!
+For sharing custom shortened HTTP URLs on your network.

     HTTP 308 Permanent Redirect reply server.
-Load this server with redirect mappings of "from path" and "to URL" and let it run indefinitely.
+Load this server with redirects of "from path" and "to URL" and let it run indefinitely.
 Reload the running server by signaling the process.

     Redirects: